Listening to black mirrors with gravitational radiation: Introduction

 The concept of the black mirror \cite{TzanavarisEtAl2024} has recently been put forward as a theoretical alternative to the classical black hole.
 It is derived as the saddle point of the total gravitational action, under the imposition of a reflection symmetry that the authors have identified as a classical analogue of $CPT$ for the gravitational field, which identifies antipodal points and transversal directions on their horizons.
 Consequently, if a particle intersects the event horizon, its velocity is always pointing inwards towards the interior.
 However, as there is no interior, the particle is subsequently confined to the event horizon, and is therefore accelerated to the speed of light.\footnote{This phenomenon of a massive particle becoming massless at the horizon should be interpreted as a collision of the particle and its $CPT$-mirror at the same point on the horizon, resulting in pair annihilation (c.f. \cite{TzanavarisEtAl2024}).}.
 We illustrate this in Fig.~(\ref{fig:black-mirror-penrose}), a Penrose diagram depicting the spacetime geometry of a black mirror.
 A massive particle intersecting the horizon of the black mirror at a point $p$ is subsequently trapped, and its quantum information is absorbed and non-locally scrambled by the mirror's internal degrees of freedom.
 The diagram thus provides a schematic for how information is processed by the mirror rather than being lost.

 It is important to note that this picture is inherently classical, and most likely breaks down near the horizon.
-Nevertheless, it does provide a recipe for an effective description of the boundary conditions one must impose to describe the propagation of gravitational waves in this background: The fact that the horizon acts much like a wall, preventing anything from falling into an interior (as there is no interior for something to fall into) means that the energy flux of any wave cannot penetrate the horizon.
+Nevertheless, it does provide a recipe for an effective description of the boundary conditions one must impose to describe the propagation of gravitational waves in this background.
+The fact that the horizon acts much like a wall, preventing anything from falling into an interior (as there is no interior for something to fall into) means that the energy flux of any wave cannot penetrate the horizon.
 This condition, or variants of it, appear in similar models such as the membrane paradigm \cite{thorne1986membrane,jacobson2017membrane} and black hole complementarity \cite{Susskind:1993mu,Almheiri:2012rt}.
 Therefore, if $\psi$ is a scalar linear wave, then $\psi$ must be constant in the vicinity of the event horizon.
 The imposition of this boundary condition has profound implications.

-Specifically, we show that the black mirror hypothesis predicts three key deviations from classical general relativity: (1) that the quasi-normal mode functions are altered; (2) that the reflectivity of the near-horizon structure for a mode with frequency $\omega$ is given by the Boltzmann factor $\exp({-|\omega|/T_H})$, where $T_H$ is the Hawking temperature of the black hole; and (3) that this reflectivity leads to the production of gravitational wave echoes.
-Our analysis shows the black mirror's quasi-normal mode spectrum differs from a classical black hole's because it disallows purely ingoing modes.
-We also find its reflectivity is precisely the Boltzmann factor.
-This is a universal result, as it does not depend on the dissipation parameter, indicating \textit{it is independent of the specific quantum dynamics at the horizon}.
+Specifically, we show that the black mirror hypothesis predicts key deviations from classical general relativity: (1) that the quasi-normal mode spectrum is altered; (2) that the reflectivity of the near-horizon structure is given by the generalized Boltzmann factor {which depends on the absolute value of the co-rotating frequency}; and (3) that this reflectivity leads to observable consequences in gravitational wave signals, such as modified inspiral dynamics.
+Our analysis shows the black mirror's reflectivity is a universal result, independent of the specific quantum dynamics at the horizon.